Seeyamangalam

 Seeyamangalam is a small village in Vandavasi taluk in Tiruvannamalai district in the Indian state of Tamil Nadu.
 The major occupation of the people living at this place is agriculture.
 As of 2011, it had a population of 1665.
 The place is known for the Avanibhajana Pallaveshwaram temple.

 Etymology

-The name "Seeyamangalam" might have evolved from the older name of this village "Simhavishnu Chathurvedhi mangalam" (சிம்ம விஷ்ணு சதுர்வேதிமங்கலம்) named after the Pallava king, Simhavishnu, father of Mahendravarman.
-Another possibility is that it might have derived from the name "Simhamangalam" (சிம்மமங்கலம்) named after Pallava king Narasimhavarman I.
+The name "Seeyamangalam" might have evolved from the older name of this village "Simhavishnu Chaturvedi Mangalam" (சிம்ம விஷ்ணு சதுர்வேதிமங்கலம்) named after the Pallava king, Simhavishnu, father of Mahendravarman I. Another possibility is that it might have derived from the name "Simhamangalam" (சிம்மமங்கலம்) named after Pallava king Narasimhavarman I.

 Location

 Seeyamangalam is located 25 km southwest of Vandavasi, 21 km southeast of Chettupattu and 63 km northeast of district headquarters Tiruvannamalai.

 Transportation

 From Vandavasi, town buses No:144, to Gingee and No: W2 to Magamaai Thirumeni go through Seeyamangalam.
 One private bus named V.M. from Desur to Gingee also go through Seeyamangalam.
 However, frequency of buses to this village is less.
 Hiring auto from Desur is a good option to reach.